Scenes

 None of your game logic is uploaded to our dashboard.
 Colliders, trigger volumes, npc paths, audio sources, etc are not represented by this scene geometry.

 If your Scene geometry changes during development, or doesn't represent the space the Participant is engaged in, you should create a new Scene Version.
-This will have the same results as uploading a new scene - a new container is created and new geometry is uploaded.
+This has the same results as uploading a new scene - a new container is created and new geometry is uploaded.

 If you have Dynamic Objects in your Scene that change during development, you do not need to create a new Scene Version.
 See the Dynamic Objects page to see how to upload Dynamic Object Meshes to your scenes.